New home, new start: the checklist for your interior

 -

-Choice of style (colour palette, materials, atmosphere)
+Choice of style (color palette, materials, atmosphere)

 -